Helping your kids buy their first home

 Uncomfortable conversations now or heated ones later?

-Let’s assume you’ve paid off your own home, fattened up your super balance, and are now in a position to “help out the kids”.
+Let’s assume you’ve paid off your own home, fattened up your savings balance, and are now in a position to “help out the kids”.
 The good news is that’s a promising place to start from; the bad news is that there’s still scope for misunderstandings, grievances and ongoing bad blood.

 At a bare minimum, here are two core issues that all parties should discuss forthrightly before any money changes hands.